CalinZBaenen/Orwith/README.md

 "Orwith" is a compound of English "or" and English "with" and is a synonym for "and/or".
 A more proper definition of the word can be found [on DeviantArt, in the post “Def: Orwith”](https://www.deviantart.com/kattytheenby/journal/Def-Orwith-950684792).
 > conjunction.
 Orwith:
 >   1.)
-Sometimes being accompanied by or outright replaced with something (as specified in the context); and/or.
+Being accompanied with, or outright replaced by, something (specified in the context); and/or.
+>   2.)
+Indicating that both options are possibilities; "or with".
 >
 > Ex.
 >   "I want the green orwith blue rocks."
->
 >   "Audio orwith video components."
->
-> preposition.
-Orwith:
->  1.)
-Indicating that both options are possibilities; "or with".
->
-> Ex.
 >   "I can work alone orwith others."